CollectionAfrican Art Archive

-A spectacular pair of monumental, 150 cm tall brass bells.
+A pair of monumental, 150 cm tall brass bells.
 The lower, conical acoustic chambers are heavily textured, while the tops are surmounted by dynamic, highly detailed, expressive standing figures.

 1. Aesthetic Style and Metallurgical Expressionism